1Q84: Plot summary

 The events of 1Q84 take place in Tokyo during a fictionalized version of the year 1984, with the first volume set between April and June, the second between July and September, and the third between October and December.

 The first two books have a dual narrative (like several of Murakami's earlier novels).
 One tells the story of a man called Tengo Kawana and the other follows a woman called Aomame.
 Their stories draw closer together and eventually unite into a single narrative.
 In book three, a third protagonist is added in Ushikawa, a character who had appeared in Murakami's earlier novel, The Wind-up Bird Chronicle.
 All the main characters are united by a trait of being able to see two moons appearing.

 The book begins with Aomame getting out of a taxi on the Shuto Expressway.
-After descending down the stairs, during a traffic jam, on a highway, she starts to realize that she has crossed into an alternate dimension.
+After descending down the stairs, during a traffic jam, on a highway, she starts to realize that she has crossed into what seems to be an alternate reality.
 This world is very similar to hers but with several differences, the most obvious of which is that the Earth now has two moons.

 It is revealed that Aomame is a hitwoman and that she specializes in killing abusive men.
 In her part of the story, she befriends a policewoman called Ayumi, who is later murdered, then works with an old lady called "the dowager" to assassinate the leader of a cult.

 Tengo, meanwhile, is tasked with re-writing a novel written by a teenage girl called Eriko Fukada.
 He later discovers that her magical realist novel is actually a true account of her life in a cult and that she did not write the story but rather dictated it.
 The novel is called Air Chrysalis and involves a race of supernatural beings called "the Little People."

 Aomame and Tengo, who had known each other when they were ten years old, attempt to find one another, each believing that they are destined to fall in love.
 When Tengo has sex with Fukada and Aomame assassinates the cult leader, who is Fukada's father, it opens a portal through which Tengo impregnates Aomame.
 The two later find each other and escape into what they hope is the real version of 1984, but which appears to be another world due to subtle differences they notice.
 As with many other Murakami novels, the ending is ambiguous.